-President & CEO Mark Rayfield personally awarded winners with WWE belts, which represent Saint-Gobain’s 2025 environmental goals of Water, Waste and Energy.
-When the two-day conference concluded, representatives from CertainTeed plants returned to their respective cities as environmental champions, awarded in the categories of Carbon, Waste, and Overall.
+President & CEO Mark Rayfield, complete with sustainability cape, personally awarded winners with a WWE belt, which represents one of Saint-Gobain’s 2025 environmental goals of Water, Waste and Energy.
+When the three-day conference concluded, representatives from CertainTeed plants returned to their respective cities as environmental champions, awarded in the categories of Waste, Carbon, Water Project and Energy Project.

-Plus, CertainTeed plants aren’t the only ones pushing the limits of environmental design, learn how the corporate headquarters became a sustainability behemoth.
+Plus, CertainTeed plants aren’t the only ones pushing the limits of environmental design, learn how the corporate headquarters literally became a study in sustainable design.